-Athletes that need immediate attention by the hospital or the team physician should be transported to Hill Hospital in York, Alabama.
+Athletes that need immediate attention by the hospital or the team physician should be transported to Hill Hospital in York, Alabama or Bryan Whitfield Memorial Hospital in Demopolis depending upon the availability of physicians at Hill Hospital.
+The nature of the injury or condition will also dictate the referral location.
+For example, cardiorespiratory and neurological emergencies will typically go to Rush Hospital or Anderson Regional Medical Center in Meridian and orthopedic emergencies will go to St. Vincent's Birmingham.
 Upon arrival the attending athletic trainer should notify the nurse on duty of the problem.
 The nurse will then contact the team physician and/or the x-ray technician.
 The attending athletic trainer should make himself/herself available to talk with the physician if necessary unless he is needed to help care for the athlete.
 The attending athletic trainer should keep in mind that he is not finished with his/her job because he/she has delivered the athlete to the hospital.
 DO NOT leave the athlete until the hospital staff and physicians are in control of the situation and you have been relieved.
 The attending athletic trainer is responsible for the athlete's equipment and clothing.
 He or she should bring the equipment and clothing, back to the university and place it in the athlete's locker and then deliver the personal clothes to the athlete.
 The attending athletic trainer is to report to their supervising athletic trainer, as soon as he or she is no longer needed at the hospital.